-You can start preparing for the transition immediately, educating the relevant people in your business and re-structuring your processes in line with the new high level structure.
-We have a downloadable internal communications pack that you may find useful for this.
-We suggest that you build new processes outside of your existing system.
+You can start planning for the transition immediately, educating the relevant people in your business.
+We have a downloadable internal communications pack that you may find useful.
+You can also start re-structuring your processes in line with the new high level structure.

-How long will ISO 9001:2008 continue to be recognised and audited to?
+How long will ISO 14001:2004 continue to be recognized and audited to?

-ISO 9001:2008 will be recognized and can be audited to until September 2018 which will be the end of the 3 year transition period for ISO 9001:2015.
+The current standard will be recognized and can be audited to until the end of the 3 year transition period for ISO 14001:2015 (September 2018).
 It's best to get started with your transition planning as soon as possible so that you can pro-actively manage this process.
-Please note, all organizations must transition to the new standard by the transition deadline at which point certificates for ISO 9001:2008 will no longer be valid.
+Please note, all organizations must transition to the new standard by the transition deadline at which point certificates for ISO 14001:2004 will no longer be valid.